rodekruis/GlobalTropicalCycloneModel/analysis/03_new_model_training/Code_Documentation.md

 The percentage of damage as our target in the dataset, known as "percent_buildings_damaged", we make a hist plot to check its distribution.
 Since we have an imbalance of dataset we stratify data to make sure we will have the lower samples for both training and test sets.

-bins2=[0, 0.00009, 1, 10, 50, 101]
+`bins2=[0, 0.00009, 1, 10, 50, 101]`

 There are some rows in the dataset in which windspeed equals zero, we decided to remove those rows before we train the model on the input data.
 We also check the hist plot after removing these rows just to see any differences.

-The NumPy Digitize() function is used to get the indices of bins to which each of these values belongs in the input array.
+The `NumPy.Digitize()` function is used to get the indices of bins to which each of these values belongs in the input array.

 We split features into X and y sets (all features were considered for X and the target variable for y).
 Since different features have various ranges we standardize X data.
 The method of standard scalar standardize features by removing the mean and scaling to unit variance.

-We define the train_test_split() function to randomly separate training and test data with the ratio of 80:20, while for the option stratify we consider the defined bins.
+We define the `train_test_split()` function to randomly separate training and test data with the ratio of 80:20, while for the option stratify we consider the defined bins.
 We apply the XGBoost model to train data.

 The following line of code creates a DataFrame called X_train4shapely using the training data X_train and assigns column names from the features list.

-X_train4shapely = pd.DataFrame(data=X_train, columns=features)
+`X_train4shapely = pd.DataFrame(data=X_train, columns=features)`

 In the next line, we create an explainer object using the SHAP library's Explainer class.
 It takes two arguments: the trained XGBoost model xgb_model and the training data DataFrame (X_train4shapely).
 The explainer_xgb object will be used to explain the model's predictions.

-explainer_xgb = shap.Explainer(xgb_model, X_train4shapely)
+`explainer_xgb = shap.Explainer(xgb_model, X_train4shapely)`

 The last line generates the SHAP values for the training data using the explainer object.
 It calculates the contributions of each feature to the predictions made by the XGBoost model.
 The resulting shap_values_xgb object contains the SHAP values for each data point in X_train4shapely.

-shap_values_xgb = explainer_xgb(X_train4shapely)
+`shap_values_xgb = explainer_xgb(X_train4shapely)`

 To have a visualization of the results we show the bar and beeswarm plot based on the estimated SHAP values.
 In the end, we also use the XGBoost Built-in Feature Importance to illustrate the relative importance of each feature in making predictions in a bar plot and compare it with the results according to SHAP values.